About Jamie Sams

-David Carson was raised in Indian Country in Oklahoma.
-At an early age David was taught the ways and signs of animals by his Choctaw mother and aunts, Opal, Ruby, Agnes and Phoebe.
-After writing Medicine Cards, with Jamie Sams, David traveled extensively giving readings and seminars about the teaching power of animals.
-David’s other books include Crossing into Medicine Country, 2013 Oracle, Find Your Sprit Animal and others.
-David Carson’s newest work is called The Golem of Taos (a truish tale), a social satire and hilarious murder mystery based in the culturally diverse town of Taos, New Mexico, available at firstname.lastname@example.org and on Amazon and Barnes and Noble.
+David Carson is a novelist, poet, playwright, memoirist and an award-winning songwriter.
+Raised in Indian Country in Oklahoma, David was taught the ways and signs of animals by his Choctaw mother and aunts, Opal, Ruby, Agnes and Phoebe.
+After writing Medicine Cards with Jamie Sams, David traveled extensively giving readings and seminars about the transformative power of animals.
+David’s other books include Crossing into Medicine Country, 2013 Oracle, Find Your Spirit Animal and others.
+David Carson’s newest work is called The Strange Case of the Golem of Taos (a truish tale), a social satire and hilarious murder mystery based in the culturally diverse town of Taos, New Mexico, available at email@example.com and on Amazon and Barnes and Noble.

 Click here to read an archived interview with David Carson.

 About Angela Werneke

 Angela Werneke is a designer/illustrator who sees her work as a way of healing and nurturing the Earth.
 Her visionary artistry appears in Barbara Hand Clow’s, Heart of the Christos (Bear & Company, 1989) and Nicki Scully’s, The Golden Cauldron (Bear & Company, 1991).
 She has received professional recognition for her book design and illustration, which includes Medicine Cards as well as Bear & Company’s, Keepers of the Fire and A Painter’s Quest.
 Angela lives with her dog and cats in the high juniper desert of northern New Mexico.